 This part of your journey is yours and yours alone, but you will live in it, that I can assure you.

-I also practice an artistic meditation while traveling to find the quiet in myself.
-This creation from the elements around me force me to engage with that very moment...to be there with the rock in my hands.
+I also practice rock balancing while traveling to find the quiet in myself.
+This creation from the elements around me forces me to engage with that very moment...to be there with the rock in my hands.
 A wandering mind, eye contact with a stranger or a fly landing on my hand can send my creations crashing to the ground.
 Same rocks piled in the same order will still be unique from every other creation I build.
 Like a snowflake the possible combinations are infinite and individual.
 They are also temporary, mortal with a limited existence.
 A life of its own.
-Some even go so far as to consider each stone is a prayer, but that is the individual experience and will be as unique as the cairns themselves.
+Some even go so far as to consider each stone is a prayer, but that is the individual experience and will be just as unique as the cairns themselves.
 You can see examples of this artistic meditation on my gallery page.